 All campers will have the chance to float along and explore the wooded shoreline of Lake Echon while testing their skills in a canoe or kayak.
 Before touching the water, campers are taught basic strokes and boating maneuvers on land.
 Certified lifeguards help supervise and teach boating activities.

 All campers will get to enjoy Ondessonk’s beautiful swimming lake, Lake St. Isaac, multiple times during their stay.
 Under the supervision of certified lifeguards, the swimming area has many great features including water slides, beach volleyball, and floating docks.
-Campers who pass the advanced swim assessment can also use the zip-line and Tarzan swing.
-Advanced swimming options are not offered during Mini Camp.
+Campers who pass the swimmer assessment can also use the slides, zip-line, and Tarzan swing.
+Zip-line and Tarzan swimg options are not offered during Mini Camp.

 Campers will have the chance to explore spiritual concepts of nature and life through stories, discussions, and interactive activities; all based around the namesakes of Camp Ondessonk and our Catholic tradition.